-ARION Type Award Criteria Size Material eal Parch ment requirements Script [Name of Training Scheme] White 160gsm courier ultra- The Wintec logo ar Technology' nd name 'Waikato Institute of This is to certify that on [Day] [Month] [Year] Quality approved programme that does not lead to a qualification listed on the NZQF, but is registered as A4 o The name of the tra name of the person receiving the statement e of the training scheme [Name of Student] a Wintec qualification. white smooth paper white smooth paper ng the training scheme has met the requirements of the training scheme The signature of the e Chair of the Academic Board leading to the above qualification and was awarded this qualification by Waikato Institute of Technology. qualification by walkato institute of rechnology.
+ARION Type Award Criteria Size Material Seal Parchment requirements Script [Name of Training Scheme] Ouglite and an analysis that do not the day White 160gsm • The Wintec logo and name 'Waikato Institute of Technology' This is to certify that on [Day] [Month] [Year] Quality approved programme that does not lead to a qualification listed on the NZQF, but is registered A4 courier ultra- white smooth No • The legal name of the person receiving the statement The name of the training scheme [Name of Student] as a Wintec qualification. paper The level of the training scheme The date of awarding the training scheme has met the requirements of the training scheme The signature of the Chair of the Academic Board leading to the above qualification and was awarded this qualification by Waikato Institute of Technology.